 Notes on the Geography of Spain: Madrid

 "The more Madrid is known, the less it will be liked."
-It's not what we have learned to expect from tourist guidebooks, but it's what we find in one of the best guidebooks of all time, Richard Ford's A Hand-book for Travellers in Spain (1845).
+It's not what we expect from tourist guidebooks, but it's what we find in one of the most famouse guidebooks, Richard Ford's A Hand-book for Travellers in Spain (1845).
 Ford goes on to say that Madrid "as a residence [is] disagreeable and unhealthy, alternating between the extremities of heat and cold, or, according to the adage, three months of winter and nine of hell...."
 Never short of jabs, Ford wrote that "those who soonest shake the dust off their feet, and remain the shortest time at Madrid, will probably remember it with most satisfaction."

 The view downstream includes the augurish El Puente Arganzuela, designed by Dominique Perrault and opened in 2011.
-A lot of money has obviously been spent shaping the landscape here, but much has also been spent in ways that cannot be seen, because long stretches of M-30, Madrid's inner orbital or beltway, run in tunnels alongside the river.
-Some four billion euros were spent putting it underground.
+A lot of money has obviously been spent shaping the landscape here, but much has also been spent in ways that cannot be seen, because long stretches of M-30, Madrid's inner orbital or beltway, run in tunnels close to the river.
+Some four billion euros were spent putting it there.

 The bridge was designed by Pedro de Ribera and completed in 1732.
 A recent historian (and architect), Fernando Chueca Goitia, calls it "a really monumental construction, considering the narrow bed of the Manzanares, though the main objective was not so much to build a bridge as to safeguard the watercourse and create an entry worthy of the capital."
 The bridge, he continues, was "conceived with a town-planner's eye for grandeur."